Best Medieval Games 2025

 Set in a medieval fantasy world, it sees you building and defending your castle from sieges in a never-ending struggle between light and dark forces.

-Players are tasked with training an army from the ground up, gathering and managing resources, and charging into battle as unique enemy formations approach from all sides.
+Players are tasked with training an army from the ground up, gathering and managing resources, and charging into combat as distinctive enemy formations approach from all sides.

 While the game is still in Steam Early Access, the developer plans to extend the campaign and add more units and buildings via future updates.